jawzrawr/Jamies-Web/README.md

 # Finnz-Web
-WIP, a lot of this missing
+WIP, a lot of stuff is missing